 - Willingness to agree and comply with Habitat for Humanity’s values and principles, including commitment to an annual income review, documentation of annual Notice of Tax Assessment, and our Good Neighbour policy.

-- A photograph of Home Ownership Applicant.
+- A photograph of Home Ownership Applicant and family members.

 - Please only attach photocopies of documents (not originals).